Go Back Up

 Understanding the qualifying life events that allow you to choose a plan outside the regular open enrollment period empowers you to make changes to your health coverage when necessary.

-If something has happened in your life that changes your health coverage status, following the guidelines in this article will help you understand if you can qualify for a special enrollment period.
+If something happens that changes your health coverage status, following the guidelines in this article will help you understand if you can qualify for a special enrollment period.

 Holly Bengfort